Гигантска строителна инвестиция на 30 дка до Хирургиите

 Според ОУП имотът е отреден за „комплекс за здравеопазване“. Какво точно ще се строи предстои да разберем, тъй като информационни табели на мястото все още няма.

-To be honest, I recently found an amazing website to save on Rx.
-If you want to buy medicines from India at factory prices, IndiaPharm is very reliable.
-They offer fast shipping worldwide.
-Check it out: https://indiapharm.in.net/#.
-Best regards.

-Hi, I recently discovered a great source for meds to order prescription drugs online.
-For those who need antibiotics, OnlinePharm is highly recommended.
-They ship globally and no script needed.
-Check it out: click here.
-Appreciate it.

-Hey there, I just found a great source for meds for purchasing pills online.
-If you need antibiotics, OnlinePharm is very good.
-Great prices and no script needed.
-See for yourself: cheap pharmacy online.
-Peace.
+Hey there, I wanted to share a great online drugstore for purchasing pills cheaply.
+If you are looking for no prescription drugs, this site is very good.
+Fast delivery and no script needed.
+Link here: online pharmacy no prescription.
+Be well.

-Hello everyone, I just came across a trusted online source to buy medication.
-If you want to save money and want cheap antibiotics, this site is worth checking out.
-They ship to USA plus secure.
-Take a look: safe mexican pharmacy.
-Warmly.

-Greetings, I just found an excellent source for meds where you can buy generics cheaply.
-For those who need antibiotics, this store is worth a look.
-Secure shipping and no script needed.
-See for yourself: online pharmacy usa.
-Best regards.
+Hey everyone, I wanted to share a useful website where you can buy prescription drugs cheaply.
+If you need safe pharmacy delivery, OnlinePharm is worth a look.
+Great prices plus no script needed.
+Check it out: https://onlinepharm.jp.net/#.
+Stay healthy.

+Hey there, To be honest, I found a reliable online drugstore to order prescription drugs cheaply.
+If you are looking for cheap meds, this site is highly recommended.
+Secure shipping and it is very affordable.
+Check it out: https://onlinepharm.jp.net/#.
+All the best.